charlespeters/ARWHD/about.md

 The typeface being used is Whitney from Hoefler & Co.

-### About Me

-My name is Charles.
-I’m a designer.
-I work for [Black Pixel](https://blackpixel.com/) and if you ever want me to shut up for about 20 minutes, put Chinese food in front of me.

 ### Comment Policy
 <s>Please be advised that I don’t have any patience for a**holes that aren’t me and I am not often concerned with IE8 support.</s> I closed comments.